daviddolejsi/dolejsiwebsite/content/home/research.md

   #   2 = Compact
   #   3 = Card
   #   4 = Citation (publication only)
-  view: 2
+  view: 1
 ---

 My research philosophy is that good economic history is a combination of extensive knowledge of historical facts with the rigor of rational choice theory.
 As a result, my research interests are mainly in microeconomic history.
 In particular, I specialize in microeconomic analysis of historical institutions.

-I am currently a Research Fellow at Monetary Research Center of University of National and World Economy in Bulgaria.
-I hold Ph.D. degree in Comparative Analysis of Institutions, Economics & Law from the University of Turin.

-**Fields of research:**
-  * Economic history
-  * Microeconomics
-  * Institutional economics
-  * Game theory
-  * Industrial organization